Emincmg/library/README.md

 # Library

-This project is, a learning project made in times off work by Emin Çomoğlu, a library management system application that allows you to track and manage books in your library.
+This project is, a learning project in the making in times off work by Emin Çomoğlu, a library management system application that allows you to track and manage books in your library.
 The application was developed using the Laravel PHP framework.
+Future improvements will be made when avaliable.

 ## Features